 - Accommodation Process

 - Disability Grievance Policy

-Contact Susan Bies, Director of Student Academic Support Services, or stop by her office in the Edith Mortenson Building, Career Center Suite, Room 100, or call 605.274.5503.
+Contact Susan Bies, Director of Accessibility and Support Services, confidential consultation.
+You may stop by her office in the Edith Mortenson Building, Career Center Suite, Room 100, or call 605.274.5503.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 define a disability as “having a physical or mental impairment that substantially limits one or more major life activities.”
 These life activities are functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, and learning.
 An impairment or diagnosis does not automatically establish a disability as it must substantially limit these activities.